grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 - Something is wrong with the `/car` endpoint code
 - Something is wrong with one of our regions

-To analyze this we can select one or more tags on the "Labels" page:
+To analyze this, select one or more tags on the "Labels" page:

 ![Image](https://github.com/user-attachments/assets/3e5cb3ac-609e-493a-ae4d-248de150a33b)